rparadela/bradi/README.md

 Unlike 2000 and 2010, the 2022 census data are distributed as national files (one per topic, covering all states). `build_indicators_2022()` reads these files directly and returns data for all of Brazil.
 UF identification is derived from `Cod_setor` using the first two digits.

 ### IBGE data correction (15/06/2026)
-IBGE issued a correction to all 2010 census sector CSV files on 15/06/2026, fixing corruption in the `Cod_setor` column.
+IBGE issued a correction to all 2010 census tract CSV files on 15/06/2026, fixing corruption in the `Cod_setor` column.
 All 2010 data used in this project were downloaded after this correction.
 Additionally, the separator used in São Paulo files (`SP2`) changed from comma (`,`) to semicolon (`;`) as part of this update.

 ### XLS fallback (2010)
 Some UFs in 2010 (DF, MG, PE, RS) had `Entorno01` CSV files where `Cod_setor` was stored in European scientific notation with insufficient precision. `read_entorno()` automatically falls back to the XLS file for these UFs when truncation is detected.
 As of the IBGE correction of 15/06/2026, this issue was confirmed resolved (0% truncation across all affected UFs).
 The fallback is retained as a safeguard for reproducibility on pre-correction files.

 ### Missing data
 `NA` values arise from two sources: (1) sectors with zero or suppressed households (IBGE uses `"X"` as a code for statistically suppressed data); and (2) indicators not available for a given census year.
-Sectors with missing data on some indicators are still scored using the remaining available indicators (`na.rm = TRUE` in score calculation).
+Sectors with missing indicators are scored using available information (na.rm = TRUE).

 ---